What is a Help Mark? Intended Users, Purpose, and Necessary Assistance

 5-1.
 Case of a Person with a Mental Disorder

-Reference: Help Mark and Help Card Episode Collection|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health
+Reference: Help Mark & Help Card Episode Collection|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health

 5-2.
 Case of a Person with an Intractable Disease

-Reference: Help Mark and Help Card Episode Collection|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health
+Reference: Help Mark & Help Card Episode Collection|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health

-Reference: Help Mark and Help Card Episode Collection|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health
+Reference: Help Mark & Help Card Episode Collection|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health

 5-4.
 Effective Cases of the Help Mark

 Episode 3.
-People with Developmental Disabilities
+Individuals with Developmental Disabilities

 Episode 4.
 Cancer Patients